MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/WindowsOptionalFeature/WindowsOptionalFeature.md

 ### LogLevel

-Specify the maximum output level to show in the DISM log as a string.
-Valid log levels include:
+Specify the output information to show in the DISM log as a string.
+Valid options include:

 - `ErrorsOnly` - The resource only logs errors.
 - `ErrorsAndWarning` - The resource logs errors and warnings.